Do I need to write the NOTCE?

 How is the passing score of the NOTCE determined?

 All items are equally weighted.
 Correct responses are worth one (1) mark; incorrect responses are worth zero marks.
 The passing score for the NOTCE is a scaled score of 290.
 Candidates who correctly answer more items than are required to pass the examination will obtain scaled scores that are between 290 and 450.
 Candidates who did not correctly answer enough items to pass will obtain scaled scores between 100 and 289.
 The passing score for the examination is determined through a systematic process of rating item difficulty conducted by subject matter experts.
 The number of correct items needed to pass varies slightly for each exam sitting.
 In order to achieve a passing score of 290, the pass mark (near 70%) is based on criterion referencing.
 The results are not bell curved.

 What can I expect on exam day?

-This document will provide you with information about what to expect on exam day.
+The the following page will provide you with information about what to expect for an online exam (January 2021).

 Am I able to receive testing accommodations to write the NOTCE?

 To apply for testing accommodations during the exam, please complete: